 Starting Off on the Right Foot

-Just like a good admin assistant makes all the difference in how the project will progress, the opening area of a cover letter for administrative assistant positions is super important to get right, as its top location gets the most eye time.
+Just like a good admin assistant makes all the difference in how projects progress, the cover letter opening is crucial to get right.
+Its top location gets the most eye time from the HR staff, and they'll either keep reading or move on.

 Greeting / Salutation